gillian-guide/gillian-guide.github.io/docs/optimization.en.md

     * Either use the automatic tool to detect and install drivers automatically, or browse through the list of video drivers and install the driver you want.
     * Follow the in-app instructions to install the driver.

+## Setup Utility
+Thanks to [Kreato's](https://gillian-guide.github.io/credits/#special-thanks) and my own efforts, you can now set up DXVK and [Launch Options](https://gillian-guide.github.io/additional-setup/#launch-options) semi-automatically.
+It automatically checks your hardware and what options to use, aswell as accounting for installed mods.
+!!! info "Usage"
+    - [Download the tool](https://drive.google.com/file/d/1RvaN4hfkyWJmfJzoOCtKN1eLFdQGmMOh/view?usp=drive_link) (If you doubt the trust-ability, [the raw script is available](../GTAIVSetupUtility.py)).
+    - Launch it and follow the in-app instructions.
+    - If any issues occur, [report it on the discord server](contact-me.md).

 ## DXVK
 Currently the only good solution for improving game's performance.